 Let's unpack this.
-The outer list is an enumeration over the trials; if you set trials=1 then len (results) should equal 1.
+The outer list is an enumeration over the trials; the argument given to wrap_in_numshots_loop will match the length of results.

-The inner list, on the other hand, is an enumeration over the results stored in the classical addresses.
-We see that the result of this program is that the classical register [0] now stores the state of qubit 0, which should be 1 after an X-gate.
-We can of course ask for more classical registers:
+The inner list, on the other hand, is an enumeration over the results stored in the memory region named ro, which we use as our readout register.
+We see that the result of this program is that the memory region ro[0] now stores the state of qubit 0, which should be 1 after an X-gate.
+See Declaring Memory and Measurement for more details about declaring and accessing classical memory regions.